 Wimbledon: Novak Djokovic proves too classy for Nick Kyrgios to win seventh title at All England Club

-Novak Djokovic becomes fourth man in Open Era to record streak of four consecutive Wimbledon titles – joining Roger Federer, Pete Sampras and Bjorn Borg; Kyrgios called on woman who "looks like she's had about 700 drinks" to be ejected; he also received code violation for swearing
+Novak Djokovic becomes fourth man in Open Era to record streak of four consecutive Wimbledon titles – joining Roger Federer, Pete Sampras and Bjorn Borg; Kyrgios called for a woman who "looks like she's had about 700 drinks" to be ejected and berated his own box

 Novak Djokovic proved too classy for Nick Kyrgios on Centre Court as the top seed collected his fourth consecutive Wimbledon title and seventh overall on Sunday.